 - To report violators on private property, please contact the Douglas County Health Department at 303-660-7401.

 - Sponsor a dog waste station along the Town's trails.
 More details here.

 - Use fertilizers sparingly.
 If over-applied, rain carries away the excess nutrients the plants do not need and washes them to the nearest waterway, causing excess algae growth that uses up vital oxygen for fish.

 - Don’t wash lawn and yard clippings into the street and drains.
 The excess phosphorous and nitrogen are too much for the natural stream to handle and are harmful to wildlife.

-- Do not (even temporarily) store landscape materials in the street or sidewalk; rock, mulch and soil should be delivered and placed on your driveway.
+- Keep streets clear of landscaping materials.
+Do not (even temporarily) store landscape materials in the street or sidewalk; rock, mulch and soil should be delivered and placed on your driveway.

-- Clean up automotive and chemical spills using dry clean up methods.
+- Clean up automotive and chemical spills.
+Keep vehicles in good condition to minimize drips and cheln up chemcial spills using dry clean up methods.
 One drop of oil can pollute one million drops of water.

 - Dispose of fats, oils and grease in the trash can.
 Landfills are equipped to handle these materials.
 Freeze them for easier disposal.